JMLR Information for Authors

 - If only one review arrives in reasonable time, and that review is detailed and of high quality, and recommends rejection, and the AE agrees with the review, then the AE may decide to reject the paper based on the single review.
 If two reviews come in, and the decision is clear to the AE, the paper may be accepted or rejected.
 Or, the AE may decide to wait for the third review or even comission additional reviews, until the decision is clear.

 - Possible decisions are Accept and Reject.
-Accepted papers may still require minor revisions, but they need not be reviewed further.
+Accepted papers may still require minor revisions, but those are usually checked only by the action editor.
+Rejection may or may not be accompanied by the encouragement to resubmit.
 Papers that are rejected will fall into two categories: those that are permitted to be resubmitted and those that are not.
 Authors should obtain explicit permission from an action editor before resubmitting a paper; to avoid misunderstandings, please contact the action editor or editor-in-chief if there is any ambiguity in the decision-making progress.
 Permission for resubmission should not be interpreted as any sort of guarantee of acceptance upon resubmission.

 A quarterly paper volume will be published and sold to libraries and individuals.